Repair your computer and protect your data:

 Step 1.
 Turn on your computer, press and hold the F8 key to go to the Advanced Boot Options screen, then choose Safe Mode with Command Prompt.

 To backup your computer, you can download the backup software and open it.
-Then, click Backup and select the Backup type in the list.
-At last, follow the corresponding article to finish the backup.
+Then, click Backup, select System Backup and follow on-screen instructions to backup your computer.
+Also, you can choose other backup types.

 If you receive the above mentioned error message, the boor sector or MBR may be corrupted or damaged.
-You can use installation disk to run Startup Repair or do Windows 7 boot repair via Command Prompt.
+You can use installation disk to run Startup Repair or boot repair Windows 7 via Command Prompt.

 If you can repair boot with command prompt in Windows 7, you are very luck.
 But, sometime, you will fail to repair startup issue.
-To ensure the security of your data and your computer, you'd better to create a backup in advance.
-With a backup in hand, you can restore it at any time.
+To ensure the security of your data and your computer, you'd better to create a system backup or disk backup in advance.
+Then, you can restore system image or disk image in the event of a disaster.